 Lake Manatee State Park

 Planning a day of boating?
 Lake Manatee State Park offers numerous boat ramps and places to launch boats, canoes, and kayaks.
-You can throw in a fishing line from the boat or cast out at one of the many fishing piers are among the most popular things to do in Sarasota.
+Throwing in a fishing line from the boat or casting out at one of the many fishing piers are among the most popular things to do in Sarasota.

 Lake Manatee State Park is located near the dam in Bradenton.
 Unfortunately, you won’t see any manatees.
 Many other freshwater animals, however, can be seen in their natural habitats.

 There’s also a swimming beach area in the south part of the park.
-It’s the perfect place to chill if you just want to tan or lay in the sun after canoeing or fishing, or let the kids cool off.
+It’s the perfect place to chill if you just want to tan, lay in the sun after canoeing or fishing, or let the kids cool off.

 Nathan Benderson Park

 Trying to find a place to exercise while on vacation?
 Nathan Benderson Park is a 3.4-mile-long track where you can bring your running shoes and have a nice morning jog.
 The park’s canoe launches can also be used to canoe or kayak in the lake.

 Nathan Benderson Park is a 600-acre community park with a 400-acre lake.
 The lake is often used for champion racing events.
 If you time your Sarasota trip right, you might even catch a race or two.